Skip to content

 Ensure agents faithfully relay data from APIs, MCP servers, and databases rather than silently summarizing, altering, or fabricating values.

-Agents sit between users and live data sources -- APIs, MCP servers, and databases.
-The failure mode is not hallucination from nothing -- it is mutation of real data.
-The model receives correct data from a tool and presents an altered version: financial figures get rounded, query results get summarized, status fields get paraphrased.
-The user cannot distinguish faithful relay from subtle fabrication.
+Agents sit between users and live data sources: APIs, MCP servers, and databases.
+The failure mode is not hallucination from nothing.
+It is mutation of real data.
+The model gets correct data from a tool, then presents an altered version.
+Financial figures get rounded, query results get summarized, status fields get paraphrased.
+The user cannot tell faithful relay from subtle fabrication.

-CyberArk's ATPA research demonstrates that malicious tool outputs can instruct the model to alter data deliberately -- tool poisoning extends beyond descriptions into return values.
+CyberArk's ATPA research shows that malicious tool outputs can instruct the model to alter data on purpose.
+Tool poisoning reaches beyond descriptions into return values.

 Route raw tool responses to the UI alongside the model's summary: